Capital & Counties Properties PLC – Annual report – 31 December 2021

-At 31 December 2018, the Group was contractually committed to £22.4 million (2017: £57.3 million) of future expenditure for the purchase, construction, development and enhancement of investment, development and trading property.
-Refer to note 29 ‘Capital Commitments’ for further information on capital commitments.
+At 31 December 2021, the Group was contractually committed to £4.1 million (2020: £0.8 million) of future expenditure for the purchase, construction, development and enhancement of investment, development and trading property.
+Refer to note 30 ‘Capital commitments’ for further information on capital commitments.

-The fair value of the Group’s investment, development and trading property at 31 December 2018 was determined by independent, appropriately qualified external valuers, JLL for Earls Court Properties and CBRE Ltd for the remainder of the Group’s property portfolio.
+The fair value of the Group’s investment, development and trading property at 31 December 2021 was determined by independent, appropriately qualified external valuers, CBRE for the Covent Garden estate and JLL for Lillie Square.
 The valuations conform to the Royal Institution of Chartered Surveyors (“RICS”) Valuation Professional Standards.
 Fees paid to valuers are based on fixed price contracts.

-Each year the Executive Directors, on behalf of the Board, appoint the external valuers.
+Each year the Company appoints the external valuers.
 The valuers are selected based upon their knowledge, independence and reputation for valuing assets such as those held by the Group.

 Valuations are performed bi-annually and are performed consistently across all properties in the Group’s portfolio.
 At each reporting date appropriately qualified employees of the Group verify all significant inputs and review computational outputs.
 Valuers submit and present summary reports to the Group’s Audit Committee, with the Executive Directors reporting to the Board on the outcome of each valuation round.

 Valuations take into account tenure, lease terms and structural condition.
-The inputs underlying the valuations include market rent or business profitability, likely incentives offered to tenants, forecast growth rates, yields, EBITDA, discount rates, construction costs including any site specific costs (for example Section 106), professional fees, planning fees, developer’s profit including contingencies, planning and construction timelines, lease re-gear costs, planning risk and sales prices based on known market transactions for similar properties or properties similar to those contemplated for development.
-As at 31 December 2018 all Covent Garden properties are valued under the income capitalisation technique.
-The majority of Earls Court properties are valued under the residual development approach.
+The inputs underlying the valuations include market rent or business profitability, likely incentives offered to tenants, forecast growth rates, yields, discount rates, construction costs including any site specific costs (for example Section 106), professional fees, planning fees, developer’s profit including contingencies, planning and construction timelines, lease re-gear costs, planning risk and sales prices based on known market transactions for similar properties or properties similar to those contemplated for development.
+As at 31 December 2021 all Covent Garden properties are valued under the income capitalisation technique.

 Valuations are based on what is determined to be the highest and best use.
 When considering the highest and best use a valuer will consider, on a property by property basis, its actual and potential uses which are physically, legally and financially viable.
 Where the highest and best use differs from the existing use, the valuer will consider the cost and the likelihood of achieving and implementing this change in arriving at its valuation.

-A number of the Group’s properties have been valued on the basis of their development potential which differs from their existing use.
+A number of the Group’s properties, held within the Lillie Square joint venture, have been valued on the basis of their development potential.
 In respect of development valuations, the valuer ordinarily considers the gross development value of the completed scheme based upon assumptions of capital values, rental values and yields of the properties which would be created through the implementation of the development.
 Deductions are then made for anticipated costs, including an allowance for developer’s profit, before arriving at a valuation.